 Although the program was designed for football it is also highly applicable to most sports that require pivoting or cutting movements.

-- The FIFA 11+ is designed as a complete specific warm up program by the football medical centre of excellence.
-The program objectives include training muscle and joints to be less susceptible to loss of balance and falls
+- The FIFA 11+ is designed as a complete specific warm-up program by the football medical centre of excellence.
+The program objectives include training muscles and joints to be less susceptible to loss of balance and falls

 There are 3 core components to the 11+ program which in total take approximately 20 minutes to complete and includes:

 - Running exercises in part 1 (8 minutes to complete)

 - Plyometric strength and balancing exercises part 2 (10 minutes to complete)

 - Further running exercises part 3 (2 minutes to complete)

 The 11+ program can be completed in approximately 20 minutes and implemented without any assistance or any equipment except some markers.